ComputeCanada/magic_castle/docs/README.md

 **Requirement**: The string needs to respect the [YAML syntax](https://en.wikipedia.org/wiki/YAML#Syntax).

 **Post build modification effect**: trigger scp of hieradata files at next `terraform apply`.
+Each instance's Puppet agent will be reloaded following the copy of the hieradata files.

 ### 4.14 firewall_rules (optional)